SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs: Concluding Remarks

 \subsection{Practical Implications}

-Beyond its theoretical significance, the framework provides SMEs with a practical roadmap for adopting AI securely and responsibly.
-It enables organisations to leverage automation, predictive insights, and personalisation while maintaining data integrity, protecting privacy, and ensuring regulatory compliance.
-For business leaders, it offers actionable guidance on enhancing productivity, expanding market opportunities, mitigating cyber risks, and driving sustainable innovation.
-Crucially, it emphasises digital market expansion alongside new employment opportunities, ensuring that transformation supports workforce development rather than displacement.
-For policymakers, the framework serves as a scalable blueprint for shaping SME-focused digital strategies, funding schemes, and regulatory interventions.
-Collectively, it illustrates how trust and ethics centred AI adoption can position SMEs as resilient, innovative, and competitive actors in the digital economy.
+Beyond its theoretical significance, the SME-TEAM framework provides business with a realistic guidelines for adopting AI securely and responsibly.
+This enables business to leverage automation, predictive insights, and personalisation while maintaining data integrity, privacy standards as well as regulatory compliance.
+For business leaders, it offers actionable guidance on boosting productivity, opening up new markets, reducing cyber risks, and driving sustainable innovation.
+Importantly, it places a strong emphasis on the growth of the digital market and the creation of new job opportunities, making sure that transformation promotes workforce development rather than displacement.
+For policymakers, the framework serves as a scalable blueprint to develop funding plans, digital strategies, and regulatory actions aimed at sector-specific SMEs.
+Collectively, it illustrates how trust and ethics centred AI adoption can position business and SMEs as resilient, innovative, and competitive actors in the digital economy.